derailed/motion-blow/README.md

-# MotionBlow - High-fiber formula for your Rubymotion dumps!
+# MotionBlow - High-fiber formula for your RubyMotion dumps!

 Tired of generating your screen dumps by hand for your appstore submissions?
 MotionBlow makes it easy to get all the hi-res screen dumps for your app across all your supported devices.

 ## For the star-gizzards ;-)

 ```
 > git clone https://github.com/derailed/motion-blow.git
-> cd motion-bowels
+> cd motion-blow
+> bundle
 > rake motion:blow
 ```